Dena Haritos Tsamitis

 Areas of Interest: usable security, security requirements and expert’s decision-making.

-Assistant Research Professor, INI and ECE#2216, Collaborative Innovation Center
+Associate Research Professor, INI and ECE#2216, Collaborative Innovation Center

 Areas of Interest: programming languages, language-based security, type systems, logic and program verification